qizhong19920114/UsabilityDataLogger_iOS/README.md

 Install cydia tweak from tweaktest3_2 by running the upload.sh file or runing the shell command as shown below.Make sure to change the IP to the IP of your iPhone.
 The iPhone will re-spring after installation of tweak.
 Check if tweak is successfully installed by going to 'Installed' tab of Cydia and see if 'UsabilityDataLogger' tweak is in the list.

+(Make sure cydia is turned off when using upload.sh script)

   ```
   #!/bin/sh